TheBrownViking20/katacoda-scenarios/Test3/intro.md

 * Basics of vectors
 * Representing vectors in Numpy
 * Visualizing vectors using Matplotlib
+* Magnitude of a vector
+* Unit vector
 * Vector addition
 * Scalar multiplication of vectors
 * Vector subtraction
-* Magnitude of a vector
-* Unit vectors
 * Dot product
 * Cross product